 We firmly believe that such buildings can become enjoyable places to stay, and so be saved for the nation.
 We will always be interested in the kinds of buildings at risk with which the charity is more normally associated, such as follies or towers, but we are keen to see them joined by other building types.

-If you wish to propose a building please see our most frequently asked questions about how we acquire buildings, after which please contact Caroline Stanford, our Historian, at email@example.com.
+If you wish to propose a building please see how we acquire buildings, after which please contact Alastair Dick-Cleland at [email protected].
 We look for buildings that are of great importance historically or architecturally; that are physically at risk or in dire need of a new use to survive, and that are places where people will want to spend a holiday.
 We typically take on two or three a year and it may take several years of fundraising to secure a buildings future.
 Please also note that we do not buy buildings except in exceptional cases.